 After Rayong, the road went up into the mountains, a route with an uncountable number of curves.

 Our joyride became a challenge, the kind every two-wheel rider dreams of.
-It was like the famous “Dragon” - the road in the Great Smoky Mountains of North Carolina, USA - twists and turns that demand tremendous riding skills, all the while surrounded by unbelievably beautiful scenery.
+It was like the famous “Dragon” - the road in North Carolina, USA, specifically in the Great Smoky Mountains - twists and turns that demand tremendous riding skills, surrounded by unbelievably beautiful scenery.

 This is very difficult to enjoy if you are a rider.
 It's because of the required concentration on the road, but later, the flashes of the views in your memory are unforgettable.
 Luckily we didn't get off.